nagoya-foundation/r-functions-performance/README.md

 ## How it Works

-We are using "Airplane Crashes and Fatalities Since 1908" public dataset provided by [Open Data by Socrata](https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq) with 5268 observations and 13 columns to test some functions.
+We are using "Melbourne Housing Market" public dataset provided by [Kaggle](https://www.kaggle.com/anthonypino/melbourne-housing-market) with 60.7k observations and 13 columns to test some functions.

 We run the selected function 1000 times over one column using [microbenchmark R package](https://github.com/joshuaulrich/microbenchmark/) and use `summary()` to analyse the difference in milliseconds between the functions.